CUHK-AIM-Group/NeuroSTORM/README.md

 ## 🚀 Updates
+* __[2025.12.09]__: Release demo code, including automated data and model downloads.
+Performed age regression, gender classification, and phenotype prediction on sample data.
+Release the code for all benchmark tasks (task4).
 * __[2025.06.10]__: Release the [project website](https://cuhk-aim-group.github.io/NeuroSTORM/).
 Welcome to visit!
 * __[2025.02.13]__: Release the code of NeuroSTORM model, (volume&ROI) data pre-processing, and benchmark (task1&2&3&5)

 ## 1. How to install
-We highly recommend you to use our conda environment.
+We highly recommend that you use our conda environment.
+If your GPU uses the latest Blackwell architecture, lower versions of PyTorch are not supported.
+We suggest using CUDA 12.8 and PyTorch version 2.7.0 or above.
 ```bash
 # create virtual environment
 cd NeuroSTORM